Henley13/paper_translation_factories_2020/README.md

 ## Pipeline

 The pipeline is made up of three different resources:
 - **BigFISH**, a python library to manipulate FISH images, apply segmentation and detection algorithms, then compute spatial features at the cell-level.
 Except for nuclei segmentation and final results computation, the full pipeline is based on BigFISH.
-As the library is not public yet, the actual version used for this paper is directly integrated in this repository.
+As the library is not public yet, the actual code used for this paper is directly integrated in this repository.
 - [**NucleAIzer**](http://nucleaizer.org/), an online tool for nuclei segmentation.
 We actually scale it using a modified version of their open-sourced code.
 - A more general environment with classic data science libraries to train classification models, perform statistical tests and plot results.

 ![](images/pipeline.png "Pipeline")

-If you have any question relative to the image analysis, please contact [Florian Mueller](mailto:muellerf.research@gmail.com) or [Thomas Walter](mailto:thomas.walter@mines-paristech.fr).
+If you have any question relative to the image analysis, please contact [Florian Mueller](mailto:muellerf.research@gmail.com) or [Thomas Walter](mailto:thomas.walter@mines-paristech.fr) (or open an issue).

 ### 1. Projections